 The Victoria plants all derive from plants given us by a dear friend.
 We can trace them back over 50 years.
 The Canada Red was generously gifted us by the heirs of Colorado homesteaders who brought the plant with them in their covered wagon, literally.
 How cool is that!
 Colorado Red is a proprietary variety.
 The original Colorado Red plant was found growing in the forest in 1991.
 The rhubarb can be picked during the public harvest, which is announced to their harvest interest list once Mother Nature sets the date.
 It is normally the first weekend in June but join their list to keep informed.
 Sometimes Mother Nature changes her mind…

 The farm sells horseradish plants, not fresh horseradish.
-The fresh horseradish is just the root of the plant.
+Culinary horseradish is the root of the plant.
 However, the farm produces potted horseradish plants as opposed to processed horseradish roots.
-They have two types of horseradish plants, an heirloom variety and a standard variety.
+We have two types of horseradish plants, an heirloom variety and a standard variety…indistinguishable to my eyes.
 The varieties are similar in size and flavor.
 The heirloom horseradish came to Colorado on the same covered wagon as the Canada Red rhubarb.
 The standard plants originated from the Care & Share garden.
 See horseradish for more information.

 Plants, rhubarb & horseradish